-Artificial intelligence (AI) has been the center of much discussion lately.
-With the bravado of a classic science fiction novel, we’re catching a glimpse of how it might look for machines to render works of art and write content in seconds, as is the case with OpenAI’s Chat Generative Pre-Training Transformer (ChatGPT).
+Artificial intelligence (AI) continues to be the center of much discussion.
+With the bravado of a classic science fiction novel, we’re seeing the real-time evolution of how machines render works of art, write content in seconds, and change entire business workflows.

 AI helps us do amazing things with internet searches, website optimization, and SEO rankings.
 It can also pull from a global library of human-generated data to composite digital paintings and compose logical, accurate blog content.
 Many people are concerned about whether AI might render us mere mortals obsolete.

-As we look closer at the impact of AI on digital marketing in 2023, we witness the narrowing of that gap between our wondrously unique human spirit and an impressive counterfeit.
+As we look closer at the impact of AI on digital marketing in 2025, we witness the narrowing of that gap between our wondrously unique human spirit and an impressive counterfeit.
+Great marketers know how to bridge the two worlds to combine the insight and efficiency of machinery with the powerful strategic touch of human guidance.

 Table of Contents